Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 This is the first dough bowl I ever purchased!
 About 16 years ago, we were so blessed to get to take a trip to Italy.
 I didn’t know a lot about antiques, just that I loved them.
 We stopped in a little antique shop in Rome and I fell in love with this huge, round dough bowl.

-I just loved it and to this day, it’s still a favorite to decorate with!
+I just loved it and to this day, it’s still a favorite to decorate with for a beautiful centerpiece!

 When you find those “must have” pieces, it is worth investing, if you’re able to.
 There have definitely been many, many pieces that I’ve had to pass up, but I am always grateful for those special pieces that I can use year-round, no matter the design trend or style!